United Nations/Mongolia Workshop on

 - recommendations and findings on discussed topics to be adopted by the workshop participants;

-- preliminary agreement of cooperation between countries in the region and CORS networks;
+- preliminary agreement of cooperation between countries in the region and the GNSS continuously operating reference station (CORS) networks;

 - action plan addressing identified issues/concerns.

 The discussions at the workshop will also be linked to the 2030 Agenda for Sustainable Development and to its targets set out for Sustainable Development Goals, such as,

 SDG 3: Good health and wellbeing - GNSS positioning enables individual patients, staff or equipment to be monitored, and response teams directed more efficiently;

 SDG 7: Affordable and clean energy - GNSS reflectometry techniques can produce scatterometry models to assist in the optimum positioning of off-shore wind farms;